 Mobilizing complementary stakeholders around issues to be resolved

-The issues we need to understand in order to help further the sustainable and intelligent mobility of tomorrow are both numerous and complex.
-To get there, we need to focus on strong cooperation among a wide array of stakeholders that are not yet in the habit of dialoguing or who speak vastly different professional languages.
+To help foster the sustainable and intelligent mobility of tomorrow, we need to understand the many complex issues around it.
+This means mobilizing the cooperative strength of a wide array of stakeholders who are not yet in the habit of dialoguing or who speak vastly different professional languages.

-Jalon regularly organizes unifying events of various sizes in order to achieve this mobilization.
-For example: lunch & learn events, conferences, citizen consultations, and the development of communities of interest around relevant subjects, such as autonomous vehicles or the challenges of urban deliveries.
+To bring these minds together to share their know-how, Jalon regularly organizes events of various sizes, such as conferences, citizen consultations and lunch & learn events.
+We also develop communities of interest around important subjects, such as autonomous vehicles or the challenges of urban deliveries.

 Lunch & Learn

-Jalon brings together small groups of industry stakeholders at lunch & learn events that help them build ties and interact with each other while focusing on topics relating to mobility.
-A few examples of recently addressed topics include ecodesign, urban planning and mobility, autonomous vehicles, and human behaviour.
+Jalon brings together small groups of industry stakeholders at lunch & learn events that help them build relationships and dialogues while focusing on topics relating to mobility.
+A few examples of recently addressed topics include ecodesign, urban planning and mobility, autonomous vehicles, and human behaviour..

 Want to take part in these informal gatherings?
 Have any ideas about topics we should be discussing?
 Write to us!